thanos-io/thanos/docs/components/store.md

 - `username`: the username to connect redis, only redis 6.0 and grater need this field.
 - `password`: the password to connect redis.
+- `db`: the database to be selected after connecting to the server.
 - `dial_timeout`: the redis dial timeout.
 - `read_timeout`: the redis read timeout.
 - `write_timeout`: the redis write timeout.